 87 Ops.
 Cal.
 Att’y.
 Gen. 168 (2004).

 Cal.
 Code Regs. tit.
 5, § 4950 (2011).
 “Educational institution” is defined as “any public or private preschool, elementary, or secondary school or institution operated by the local agency, or any combination of school districts or counties recognized as the administrative agency for public elementary or secondary schools.”
 Id. § 4910.
 This provision applies to both public and private schools described above that receive state and federal funding, or that enroll students who receive state financial aid.
 Id. § 4900; Cal.
 Educ.
 Code § 220 (2011).
-However, provisions protecting students who have obtained an abortion are not applicable to schools controlled by religious organizations if the application would not be consistent with the religious tenants of that organization.
+However, provisions protecting students who have obtained an abortion are not applicable to schools controlled by religious organizations if the application would not be consistent with the religious tenets of that organization.
 Cal.
 Educ.
 Code § 221.

 Cal.
 Penal Code §§ 3405, 3406, 4023.6, 4028 (2011).